Choose Language: EN CN BH VI

 Abdomen

 There are ways to reduce hernia symptoms and pain such as having lighter meals and not putting pressure on the protruding part.
-However, most types of hernias do not go away on their own.
+However, most types of hernias do not go away on their own and require surgery.
 If left untreated, hernias grow bigger and can lead to serious complications.

 1

-Herniorrhaphy involves making a cut in the abdomen at the site of the hernia and returning the displaced organ back to its original position.
-When the hernia is too large and cannot be pushed back to the cavity, hernioplasty can be performed.
-In hernioplasty, nylon meshes are stitched over the hernia to strengthen the abdominal wall muscles.
+Herniorrhaphy (tissue repair) involves making a cut in the abdomen at the site of the hernia and returning the displaced organ back to its original position.

 2